bayareadiscounts/bayareadiscounts/index.md

 ## Library Resources

-Our public libraries often offer more than books — including access to news, digital media, museum passes, and more.
+Public libraries often offer more than books — including access to news, digital media, museum passes, and more.
 Always check your local library's website for current offerings.

 | Program/Resource | City/Area | Eligibility | Benefit | How to Use It | Timeframe | Resource Link |
 |-------------------|-----------|-------------|---------|----------------|-----------|------|